Henry Myerscough

-Henry Myerscough (1927 in Islington, London – 2007) was a British violist.
+Henry Myerscough (1929 – 2006) was a British violist.

 In addition to solo work and teaching, he formed the Fidelio Quartet with his brother, the violinist Clarence Myerscough, and performed for many years as a session musician, including The Beatles' "White" Album and Quatermass.

 He played a viola by luthier Gasparo da Salò.

+His daughter is Seona Myerscough, whose dancing inadvertently provided the name for the electronic duo Seona Dancing, an act whose members were fellow students Bill Macrae and Ricky Gervais.